rancher/docs/content/rancher/v2.x/en/quick-start-guide/workload/quickstart-deploy-workload-nodeport/_index.md

 ## Finished

 Congratulations!
-You have successfully deployed a workload exposed via a nodeport.
+You have successfully deployed a workload exposed via a NodePort.